etas-contrib/score_score/docs/design_decisions/DR-004-infra.md

 ## Case Studies

-Instead of a generic approach, this DR starts with very concrete examples of pipelines that run external tools.
+Instead of a generic approach, this DR starts with analysing existing and very concrete S-CORE examples of pipelines that run external tools.
 The goal is to identify common patterns and then generalize them into a reusable framework.

 ### Copyright Check